madickinson/Books-Read/2017-Books.md

 ﻿#2017 Books Read

+ - Branca, Andrew F. *The Law of Self Defense: The Indispensable Guide to the Armed Citizen.* 2nd edition.
+Maynard MA: Law of Self Defense, 2013.
+Print.

  - Evans, Rachel Held. *Searching for Sunday: Loving, Leaving, and Finding the Church.* MP3 Una edition.
 Thomas Nelson on Brilliance Audio, 2015.
 Print.

  - Kirkpatrick, Sidney, and Charles Stransky. *Hitler’s Holy Relics: A True Story of Nazi Plunder and the Race to Recover the Crown Jewels of the Holy Roman Empire.* Unabridged edition.
 Minneapolis, Minn.: HighBridge Audio, 2010.
 Print.